Imagine, if you will, a line.

 If you've stuck with my fairly tenuous line analogy thus far then congratulations, but I'm going to need you to turn your head once more and fix your gaze on the middle of the line where you'll see a driverless car*, which has the potential to make everything else on the line obsolete.

-But a world where the driverless car kills of public transport could be a nightmare for cities worldwide, not to mention the environment.
+But a world where the self-driving car kills of public transport could be a nightmare for cities worldwide, not to mention the environment.

 Is there any way it can be saved?